Chitrakathi: Origins

 "Chitra" means picture and "katha" means story and the exponent called Chitrakathi is the person who narrates the story with the aid of some visual support.
 They sing the tale while showing it visually using pictures.
 This mostly depicts the gods and royals.
 "Broadly speaking, Chitrakatha is identified in three forms, Leather shadow puppets, Stringed wooden puppets and Picture stories.
 The latter only, now, is identified as 'Chitrakathi.

 Artists use the term "Pothi" to set of pictures which contains 30 to 50 pages arranged in chronological order.
 These pages are unbound like pages of Ramayana and Mahabharata previously one artist used to keep 40 to 50 Pothis but today fortunately 15 to 20 Pothis are in good condition.
 Some pothis date back to 300 years whereas some 50 to 60 years old.
 The art of story telling may become extinct in less than a decade and half unless effective steps are taken by the government to preserve it.

 Artists and awards

-Some prominent Chitrakathi artists are Jayashree Patankar, Alaka Bhandiwad, Indira Seshadri, Meenakshi Madan, Rajasri Manikandan, V Shanmughapriya, Shoba Rajagopalan, S Suresh and Vaishnavi Srikanth.
+Some prominent Chitrakathi artists are Jayashree Patankar, Alaka Bhandiwad, Indira Seshadri, Meenakshi Madan, Rajasri Manikandan, V Shanmughapriya, Shobha Rajagopalan, S Suresh and Vaishnavi Srikanth.